slamora/brackets-wiki/Brackets-Development-How-Tos.md

 Do not rely on other events such as ``$(document).ready`` or ``window.onload``.

-The overall Brackets startup sequence unfolds as follows:
+**Under the hood:** the overall Brackets startup sequence unfolds as follows:

-1. Load most third-party libraries (jQuery, LESS, CodeMirror, etc.)
+1. Load global third-party libraries (jQuery, LESS, Mustache)
+2. RequireJS loads the main.js bootstrapper, which sets up certain global shims (e.g. Compatibility.js module)
-2. Load core Brackets modules
+3. Load core Brackets modules (and CodeMirror, Lodash), culminating in the _main startup entry point: brackets.js_
+4. View-state preferences loaded (bottom of brackets.js)
-3. Main static HTML structure created
+5. Main static HTML structure created (`_beforeHTMLReady()` in brackets.js)
-4. Application-wide DOM event handlers are installed
+6. Application-wide DOM event handlers are installed
-5. ``htmlReady`` event fires
+7. ``htmlReady`` event fires (bottom of brackets.js, after `_beforeHTMLReady()` returns)
-6. Extensions are loaded
+8. CodeMirror modes loaded & global preferences loaded (`_onReady()` in brackets.js)
+9. Extensions are loaded: built-in first, then user/dev extensions (`ExtensionLoader.init()` call)
-7. Initial project is loaded (file tree is populated, working set is restored then active document is opened)
+10. Initial project is loaded: file tree is populated, working set is restored then active document is opened (`ProjectManager.openProject()` call, followed by `"projectOpen"` handler in MainViewManager)
-8. After the project is fully opened, `appReady` fires
+11. `appReady` event fires

-If a new version of Brackets is available, the update notification dialog may appear at any time after step 6.
+If a new version of Brackets is available, the update notification dialog may appear at any time after step 7.

 ## Asynchronous APIs ##